tomswinburne/pafi/README.md

 write_data neb_knot_file.$u
 ```
-3. Move the knots to folder and include a LAMMPS input script to load the first knot, as shown in the examples
+3. Move the knots to folder and include and configure the configuratio xml file, as shown in the examples

-4. Fill in the input file as shown in the example entry, including a wildcard command for the knots

-5. Run PAFI as e.g.
+4. Run PAFI as e.g.
 ```
-mpirun -np NPROCS python ./lmp_mpi_hp.py -i in_file -t TEMPERATURE
+mpirun -np NPROCS ./pafi
 ```
 ## Output

 ```